kornysietsma/lcwa_skeleton/README.md

 * use the power of the shiny new web technologies available
 * respect YAGNI - don't spend effort supporting things you might need some day.
 If you are building an enterprise app that definitely needs the stuff below, don't use this skeleton, use Rails or the like.

+## State Management
+There are lots of places a web app can store state - here's my philosophy:
+(in rough order from permanent to transient)
+* long-term storage and anything security-critical should live on the server:
+** global permanent state is in a server-side database.
+For some apps, this won't be needed!
+** financial stuff, private stuff (except for temporary private stuff) and external APIs need (usually) to come from the server also
+* transient state should live on the client:
+** application state can live in Javascript objects and/or the DOM - as long as you stay on one page, you can get all the convenience of a fat client in a browser.
+** key aspects of the current view should be tracked by the hash part of the browser URL - this is bookmarkable, lets you go forward and back, and is generally nifty
+** medium-term user state can also live in the browser - in html5 browser storage - allowing the entire app to work offline.

 ## What isn't handled
 * old browsers - ie8 should be OK (though not heavily tested), the rest are out of scope